Sigma AF 55-200mm f/4-5.6 DC - Review / Lab Test Report - Analysis

 Page 2 of 2

-The level of distortions is Ok with slight barrel distortions at 55mm
+The level of distortion is Ok with slight barrel distortion at 55mm

-changing to quite pronounced pincushion distortions at 105mm and 200mm.
+changing to quite pronounced pincushion distortion at 105mm and 200mm.

 The chart above has a real-world size of about 120x80cm.